 INSERT, MODIFY, DELETE, and LOCKTABLE

-LOCKTABLE operation does not require any separate SQL statements.
+The LOCKTABLE function does not require any separate SQL statements.
 It only causes any subsequent reading from the table to lock the table or parts of it.